apache/shardingsphere/README.md

 [![Maven Status](https://img.shields.io/maven-central/v/org.apache.shardingsphere/shardingsphere-jdbc.svg?color=green)](https://mvnrepository.com/artifact/org.apache.shardingsphere/shardingsphere-jdbc)

-A lightweight Java framework that provides additional services at Java's JDBC layer.
+A lightweight Java framework providing extra services at the Java JDBC layer.
-With the client connecting directly to the database, it provides services in the form of jar and requires no extra deployment and dependence.
+With the client end connecting directly to the database, it provides services in the form of a jar and requires no extra deployment and dependence.
-It can be considered as an enhanced version of the JDBC driver, which is fully compatible with JDBC and all kinds of ORM frameworks.

 :link: For more details, follow this [link to the official website](https://shardingsphere.apache.org/document/current/en/overview/#shardingsphere-jdbc).